1. Types of Fees

 In-Person Sales (US sellers only).
 For information on payment processing fees for in-person sales made through the Sell on Etsy mobile app and the Sell on Etsy Reader, please see the Sell on Etsy App & Reader Policy.

 If you purchase an ad (which we call a Promoted Listing) through Etsy, you will be charged separate advertising fees.
 Advertising fees vary by opportunity and will be clearly outlined before you commit to purchasing an ad.
 You will be able to determine a daily advertising budget, and Etsy will not charge you more than your daily budget.
-Please see the Advertising Policy for more details.
 Advertising fees will appear on your Etsy bill.
+For more information, please see the Advertising Policy.

 Etsy offers sellers based in the United States and Canada the ability to purchase shipping labels to fulfill their orders through USPS and Canada Post, respectively.
 The cost of the shipping label will depend on the origin and destination and weight and size of the package.
 If you add signature confirmation or insurance, those fees will be added to the total cost of the label at the point of purchase.
 Sellers who purchase shipping labels may also purchase parcel insurance through licensed insurance carriers.
 You must accept Direct Checkout or PayPal as payment methods to purchase shipping labels through Etsy.
 Shipping fees will appear on your Etsy bill.